 Quashing a Habitual Traffic Offender Declaration

-There are many people who still have years, if not decades of disqualifications to serve arising from these Habitual Traffic Offender Declarations.
-Presently, there are two different types of applications that can be made to the Local Court to try to quash or remove disqualification periods:
+Presently, there are two different types of applications that can be made to the Local Court to try to quash or remove disqualification periods.
+These are:

 - Driver licence disqualification removal applications; and

 - Applications to quash Habitual Traffic Offender Declarations.